Revenue NSW Bill passed – Extending Duty on Trusts, Foreign Surcharges & Tax Integrity

 The person obtaining the beneficial ownership, or whose beneficial ownership is increased, will be liable to pay duty on the dutiable value of the property held.

 The broad range of transactions (now contained in section 8(3)) that are caught by this amendment, include the creation or extinguishment of dutiable property, a change in equitable interests in dutiable property or dutiable property becoming, or ceasing to be, the subject of a trust.

 The Minister, in his second reading speech, advised that the purpose of the amendments is to address arrangements which avoid duty “by structuring affairs such that, while there is no change in the legal ownership of dutiable property, the beneficial ownership changes”.

-Hence, previously non-dutiable transactions, such as a change of entitlements of beneficiaries of a fixed trust may potentially be dutiable.
+Hence, previously non-dutiable transactions, such as a change of entitlements of beneficiaries of a fixed non-unitised trust will be dutiable.

 Advisors and clients should take care and seek advice when effecting changes of entitlements to trusts.